openintegrationhub/Data-and-Domain-Models/MasterDataModels/Collaborations/MasterDataModelCollaboration.md

 # Introduction

 In the following the master data model for the domain collaboration is explained in detail.
-As for every Open Integration Hub Master Data Model, an UML class diagram, a JSON schema as well as a descrption table exists.
+As for every Open Integration Hub Master Data Model, an UML class diagram, a JSON schema (soon) as well as a descrption table exists.

-# Basic Ideas
+# Basic Idea
 The first version of the collaboration model will include models for e-mail, calendarevents and tasks.
 Through community feedback these were identified as the most important models in the collaboration domain.

-## Basic Idea 1
-...

-## Basic Idea 2
-...
+Because all three of the models have identical properties they will be set in relation to an central element.
+The models will inherit the most important properties from this element and extensions will be made if neccessary.
+The idea behind this: collaboration relies on certain knowledge factors to establish an effective use.
+One has to know which person, when and with which properties created a certain element.

 # Considered Standards

-_Please describe all other standards that were created during the creation process_
+## Standard for e-mail
+Finding a standard for e-mail properties proved to be difficult.
+Standards in the area of e-mail functions often specify the protocol, but not the properties of the e-mail.
+Therefore a analysation of different e-mail systems was made.
+Due to the extensive professional use of Microsoft Outlook the chosen e-mail standard is derived mostly from Outlook.

-## Standard 1
+## Standard for calendar
-...
+An existing standard for calendarevents is "iCalender" (RFC 5545).
+In the following standard the properties of "iCalender" are incorporated and extended.

-## Standard 2
+## Standard for tasks
-...
+There is no existing standard for tasks.

 # Operations
-_Which functionalities can be performed on the model?
-Standard: CRUD_
+CRUD functionalities can be performed based on the model.

 # Content